Nikolay Speshnev: Activities in the Petrashevsky Circle

 In the Petrashevsky circle the Speshnev group's push for greater activism had been provoking conflict with those, led by Petrashevsky himself, who favoured a more moderate approach.
-However, Dostoevsky's reading of Belinsky's searingly anti-establishment Letter to Gogol produced a response of universal approval and excitement that transcended the deepening divisions.
+However, Dostoevsky's reading of Belinsky's anti-establishment Letter to Gogol produced a response of universal approval and excitement that transcended the deepening divisions.
 Filippov and Mombelli made copies of the letter and began distributing them, but it was at this time that the government decided to act.
 Unknown to the members, a government agent had been attending the meetings and reporting back to his superiors.
 On the night of April 22, 1849, approximately sixty members and associates of the circle were arrested.
 Among the documents found in Speshnev's apartment after his arrest was a prototype 'oath of allegiance', in which the signer would pledge obedience to a central committee and a willingness to be available at any time for whatever violent means were deemed necessary for the success of the cause.

 Despite months of interrogation, Speshnev's personal secret society was never discovered by the authorities.
 Its members had never disclosed its existence to others in the circle, and all had remained loyal to each other under interrogation.
 Under threat of torture Speshnev confessed to the original discussions within the Petrashevsky circle, taking all the responsibility upon himself.
 Awaiting what they thought to be imminent execution at Semenovsky Square, a telling exchange between Speshnev and Dostoevsky is said to have taken place.
 According to the testimony of one of their fellow condemned, Fedor Lvov, Dostoevsky approached Speshnev and quoted from Victor Hugo's The Last Day of a Condemned Man: "Nous serons avec le Christ" [We shall be with Christ].
 Speshnev, according to Lvov, replied: "Un peu de poussière" [A bit of dust].